Skip to main content

 • Click Publish to make it available

-1. Create credentials to be issued.
-Navigate to the Credentials Section and create the credential with the schema you just created
+1. Create credentials (now Programs) to be issued.
+Navigate to the Programs Section and create the program with the schema you just created

 Issuing Credentials